Deepak-1260/-LeetCode_Submissions/README.md

-# Code that i solved in leetcode Platform
+# Codes that i solved in leetcode Platform